mixpanel/docs/pages/docs/analysis/advanced/other-advanced-features.md

 ### Computed Properties

-We provide a few convenience computed properties after a list of objects property is selected.
+We provide a few convenient computed properties after a list of objects property is selected.
 This does a computation on the property, and works similarly to [custom properties](/docs/analysis/advanced/custom-properties).

 ![list computed properties](/list-computed-properties.png)